Immunization of immunocompromised persons: Canadian Immunization Guide

 In general, non-live vaccines should be administered according to routine immunization schedules to people with less severe primary B cell defects who have some capacity for B or T cell responses.
 Hepatitis B vaccine should be given at double the routine dose and using a 3- or 4-dose schedule.
 Human papillomavirus (HPV) vaccine should be given following routine age indications but using a 3-dose schedule regardless of age.

-In addition to routine vaccines, individuals with primary B cell defects should receive pneumococcal conjugate vaccine regardless of age, pneumococcal polysaccharide vaccine if 2 years of age or older, and one dose of Haemophilus influenzae type b (Hib) vaccine after age 5 years regardless of prior Hib vaccination history.
+In addition to routine vaccines, individuals with primary B cell defects should receive pneumococcal 20-valent conjugate vaccine (Pneu-C-20), with a dose schedule that considers age and pneumococcal vaccine history, and one dose of Haemophilus influenzae type b (Hib) vaccine after age 5 years regardless of prior Hib vaccination history.
 Quadrivalent conjugate meningococcal vaccine is recommended and serogroup B meningococcal vaccine should be offered if 2 months of age or older.
 Booster doses of quadrivalent conjugate meningococcal vaccine are recommended every 3 to 5 years depending on age of initial vaccination.
 For serogroup B meningococcal vaccines, the timing of booster doses is yet to be determined.
+Respiratory syncytial virus (RSV) disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Live attenuated vaccines